esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 - What types of mutations are predicted to have “HIGH” impact?
 - How many genomes do these HIGH impact mutations tend to be present in?
 How do you interpret this?

-commenting out SPANDx and substituting it with snippy 2021-04-16
+commenting out SPANDx and replacing it with snippy 2021-04-16

 -->